 In Earth's ancient past, photosynthesis developed billions of years ago, which released O2.
 This oxygen didn't stick around as O2, but immediately reacted with rocks, effectively 'rusting the planet'.
 This rusting allowed many of the oxides in minerals to form, but after a certain point (roughly 1 billion years), the rusting stopped because the chemical reactions had all taken place.
 This allowed the 'great oxygen event' (GOE) to take place, see the line between region 1 and 2 in figure 1.
 This permitted the oxygen levels in the atmosphere to grow to significant levels.
 This process completely transformed the Earth and is probably the most significant impact that life has had on the environment.
 See figure 2 for how gases that make up the Earth's atmosphere have changed with time.

 Today, atmospheric oxygen is essential for higher forms of life (living organisms with many cells) to exist.
 Additionally, fossil fuels can undergo combustion because of atmospheric oxygen.
 The carbon in the fossil fuel, like coal, reacts with the oxygen in the atmosphere to form carbon dioxide.
 The oxygen in the atmosphere is 'free' for anyone to use.
-The lack of abundant O2 under water is what makes submarines hard to power (can't burn fossil fuels without O2), and lack of O2 in space requires space missions to use other primary energy sources like radio isotopic thermal generators or solar power.
+The lack of abundant O2 under water is what makes submarines hard to power (can't burn fossil fuels without O2), and lack of O2 in space requires space missions to use other primary energy sources like radioisotope thermal generators or solar power.

 For more information on the history of oxygen please see Donald Canfield's: "Oxygen: a four billion year history".
 For a scientific paper on the subject please see: "The oxygenation of the atmosphere and oceans" by Heinrich Holland.